<latemp_subject "About Myself" />

 math, it's been a favourite of mine since junior high.
 (I'm also

-interested in linguistics and anicent history of the Near East and
+interested in etymology and anicent history of the Near East and

 Europe, but in a rather unprofessional manner).